-• Refer all cases of suspected abuse to the local authority children's social care team and to the Police (cases where a crime may have been committed).

-- Liaise with the head teacher and inform her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Ensure effective records are kept in regards to safeguarding matters including keeping written records of concerns about children, even when there is no need to refer the matter immediately ('watching brief').
+- Refer all cases of suspected abuse to the local authority children's social care team and to the Police (cases where a crime may have been committed). - Understand the process, procedures and responsibilities of other agencies, particularly children's social care. - Liaise with the head teacher and inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Ensure effective records are kept in regards to safeguarding matters including keeping written records of concerns about children, even when there is no need to refer the matter immediately ('watching brief').
 Ensure all records are kept securely; separate from the pupil main files in a locked cupboard.

-Ensuring their own knowledge of safeguarding issues and procedures are up-to-date.
+Ensuring their own knowledge of safeguarding issues and procedures are up-todate.

-- The school's designated and deputy safeguarding leads receive appropriate annual training through the GSCB DSL Forums.
+• The school's designated and deputy safeguarding leads receive appropriate annual training through the GSCP DSL Forums.
 Multi-agency training is also undertaken every two years in order to carry out their roles.
 The DSL/DDSL's have job descriptions in place so that they are clear about their roles and responsibilities.
 DSLs and DDSLs are also required to attend whole service CP/safeguarding updates every 2 years as well as participate in the annual (internal) CP/safeguarding updates.
-Additional online training is undertaken as advised by the GSCB. - In addition The Designated Teacher for Looked After Children -Sue Thornley will have appropriate training.
+Additional online training is undertaken as advised by the GSCP.

+• In addition, The Designated Teacher for Looked after Children - Leonie Mison - will have appropriate training.